ep142/FoodMicrobionet/the_real_thing/FMBN_4_2_1/FoodMicrobionet_tablespecs_v4_2_1.md

 4. **label\_2** : character label for the sample, as given when the sample was added to FMBN.
 For compatibility with older versions of FMBN, the original sample label (i.e. the label as it appears in the original study or in SRA RunInfo tables under SampleName, whichever was available when the sample was added to FMBN) may have a prefix in the format xxx\_
 5. **label\_3** : this column contains the node display label (used as node display label in interactive visualisations produced with Gephi); built by combining label\_2 and foodId
 6. **llabel** : incorporates information on foodId and food status (see below) in a 10-character format (5 characters for the foo did, 3 for food status, see below for abbreviations, 1 for target, either d for 16S RNA gene or r for 16S RNA)^[3].

-^[3]:this is one of the fields used for filtering and labelling (in graphs)

 7. **s\_type** : sample type: "Sample" for nodes corresponding to food samples, and "Environment" for samples from food environments.
 8. **n\_reads** : number of reads after clean-up, empty if not available
 9. **n\_reads2** : n\_reads if available, otherwise a dummy value (3227, the median of the values of n\_reads for samples for which this information is available in FMBN v 2) to be used for samples (food or environment) if n\_reads is not available; this value is used to rebuild OTU tables with absolute frequencies starting from the edge and samples tables
 10. **n\_issues** : number of issues during sequence processing (i.e. high number of chimeras/bimeras, high loss during quality filtering, low number of features, low number of sequences after processing); set to -1 for studies 1:33 to avoid issues with column parsing when importing with readr functions
 11. **Ontology fields, samples/environment** : the hierarchical terms and IDs are derived from the food classification and description system FoodEx 2 (revision 2) adopted by the European Food Safety Authority (EFSA, 2015).
 The terms used in FoodMicrobionet are derived from the exposure hierarchy.
 For food environments they are set to the same values of the food processed in that environment.^[4]

-^[4]: there is an issue with food samples obtained during processing of, for example, a hard, ripened cheese.
-A cheese curd is quite obviously a completely different environment compared to a mature hard cheese.
-This issue is dealt with by the "Nature" field; when the correct classification is not found in FoodEx or information are partially missing the closest relative is used.

   1. **foodId** : the code from the FoodEx 2 classification.
 A few special codes were used for situations that did not fit in this classification: MOCK and BLAK were used for mock communities and PCR/reagents blanks, respectively, while ENVXX was used for food environments which could not be associated to a specific food category
   2. **description** : a description of the sample, including at least terms from L6